 If the weather allows, this pond offers a thrilling skating adventure.
 It is one of the few outdoor rinks that does not offer rentals, so make sure to pack your own skates.

 Spring Street Pond is available for ice skating when the weather cooperates.
-Follow posted signs regarding safety conditions of ice.
+Follow posted signs regarding ice safety conditions.

 This post was first published on November 12, 2019